ubul86/laravel_authentication/README.md

 ### 5. Configure the Database

 Create a new database for the project and set the database connection in the .env file.
-Update the following lines in your .env file:
+Update the following lines in your .env file.
+There is an example setting:

 ```env
 DB_CONNECTION=mysql